-Review Criteria Description Relative Weight Personal component (40%) Personal Statement 20% Letters of Reference 20% Research component (30%) Research Summary 15% Research component (30%) Mentorship & Training Plan 15% Academic Transcript(s) 15% cademic component (30%) Applicant Common CV (Heart & Stroke version only) 15%
+Review Criteria Description Demonal component (40%) Personal Statement Personal component (40%) Letters of Reference Beasersh component (20%) Research Summary Research component (30%) Mentorship & Training Plan Acadamia component (20%) Academic Transcript(s) Academic component (30%) Applicant Common CV (Heart & Stroke version only)

+!
 Should any significant changes occur from the time of submission to award notification, Heart & Stroke reserves the right to withdraw the application from the competition.
-Changes to a research topic beyond the broad fields of heart and brain research will need to be justified.
+Changes to a research topic will need to be justified.
 Changes that impact eligibility status such as acceptance of another grant of equal or higher value or evidence of falsifying identity, will result in application withdrawal without appeal.